Measurement: Representational theory

-Information theory
+Theory

-Information theory recognises that all data are inexact and statistical in nature.
+All data are inexact and statistical in nature.
 Thus the definition of measurement is: "A set of observations that reduce uncertainty where the result is expressed as a quantity."
 This definition is implied in what scientists actually do when they measure something and report both the mean and statistics of the measurements.
 In practical terms, one begins with an initial guess as to the expected value of a quantity, and then, using various methods and instruments, reduces the uncertainty in the value.
-Note that in this view, unlike the positivist representational theory, all measurements are uncertain, so instead of assigning one value, a range of values is assigned to a measurement.
+In this view, unlike the positivist representational theory, all measurements are uncertain, so instead of assigning one value, a range of values is assigned to a measurement.
 This also implies that there is not a clear or neat distinction between estimation and measurement.

 Quantum mechanics

-In quantum mechanics, a measurement is an action that determines a particular property (position, momentum, energy, etc.) of a quantum system.
-Before a measurement is made, a quantum system is simultaneously described by all values in a range of possible values, where the probability of measuring each value is determined by the wavefunction of the system.
-When a measurement is performed, the wavefunction of the quantum system "collapses" to a single, definite value.
-The unambiguous meaning of the measurement problem is an unresolved fundamental problem in quantum mechanics.
+In quantum mechanics, a measurement is an action that determines a particular property (such as position, momentum, or energy) of a quantum system.
+Quantum measurements are always statistical samples from a probability distribution; the distribution for many quantum phenomena is discrete, not continuous.
+Quantum measurements alter quantum states and yet repeated measurements on a quantum state are reproducible.
+The measurement appears to act as a filter, changing the quantum state into one with the single measured quantum value.
+The unambiguous meaning of the quantum measurement is an unresolved fundamental problem in quantum mechanics; the most common interpretation is that when a measurement is performed, the wavefunction of the quantum system "collapses" to a single, definite value.

 Biology

 In biology, there is generally no well established theory of measurement.
-However, the importance of the theoretical context is emphasized.
+However, the importance of the theoretical context is emphasised.
 Moreover, the theoretical context stemming from the theory of evolution leads to articulate the theory of measurement and historicity as a fundamental notion.

 Among the most developed fields of measurement in biology are the measurement of genetic diversity and species diversity.